nestordemeure/breviarium/data/english.md

 Beware of acting as the executor of a will.

 If you are in someone's retinue while he is organizing and commanding his household, be present indeed, but do not suggest or assist with the methods.

 It happens that if someone comes to a new place, he may too freely extol the old ways and persons.
 You should be cautious in the common error.

 Even if you feel the contrary, follow the more lax opinion, whether in matters of conscience or in others, yet preach the stricter one.

-In the presence of no one should you show that you can do anything with superiors or have obtained a favor.
+In the presence of no one should you show that you have power over superiors or have obtained a favor.

 Thus, in the presence of no one should you reveal your opinion about another in any confidence.

 Always soothe a superior with profit, in whatever office you may be.